 What Does It Taste Like?

 Cool and sugary, a pear doesn't have an apple's crispness but proves just as juicy.
 Once you break the bitter skin, you'll be rewarded with slightly soft white flesh that's easy to eat and oh-so-sweet.
 One of the neat things about pears is that each variety tastes different.

 Anjou is one of the most popular types of pear and has the flavor of what people think of when they think about a pear.
 Plus, it's soft and buttery with a bright sunny finish.
 Bartlett pears prove similar and have firmer flesh.
 The other widespread pear you'll see is Bosc, and it's brownish with a long body and crisper texture that works well cooked with savory dishes.

 The skin is one part of the pear most people don't enjoy.
 Some skins are rough and have a strong bitter taste to them.
-Peel this off to skip the unpleasant sensation, or seek a pear that doesn't have such a strong-tasting coating, such as Starkrimson, Forelle, or Seckel.
+Peel this off or seek a pear that doesn't have such a strong-tasting coating, such as Starkrimson, Forelle, or Seckel.